This easy Zero Point Apple Sauce can be made in an Instant Pot or on the stove top, which ever way you prefer!

 Each serving of this sweet Apple Sauce is zero Smart Points on Weight Watchers Freestyle / Flex plan.
 Unlike many other Apple Sauce recipes, this one doesn’t include sugar or honey or butter so it really is a Weight Watcher friendly dish!

-It can be easily made in an Instant Pot or pressure cooker but it is also simple to make on a stove, if you prefer.
+It can be easily made in an Instant Pot or pressure cooker but it is also simple to make on a stove.

 I’m a great fan of my Instant Pot and use it a lot, especially in the winter to make warming stews and soups and hearty slow cooked meals.